Tracardi/tracardi-api/docs/plugins/tutorial/part3.md

         return value
 ```

 1. Validates the data property.
+It is defied as string, but it __may not be empty__ string

 We have configuration data, now it's time to read data entered in the form and read data
 from [dot notation](../../notations/dot_notation.md).